stef-writes/iceOS-beta01/docs/todo/ENGINEERING_TODO.md

 ## 10. Versioning and Compatibility
 - [ ] API versioning (`/api/v1/...`)
 - [ ] Backward compatibility and migration paths

 ---

+## 11. Scriptchain Interoperability & Protocols
+- [ ] Design a minimal protocol for ScriptChain-to-ScriptChain communication (inspiration: A2A)
+- [ ] Define message/task formats for cross-chain requests and responses
+- [ ] Implement service discovery for ScriptChains (local and distributed)
+- [ ] Add authentication and authorization for inter-chain calls
+- [ ] Document protocol and provide usage examples

+---